ajpfahnl/rna-seq-pipeline/README.md

  * CPU: 07:35:38
  * Max vmem: 45.442G
 ## 6. Counting
-We've finally made it to the last step!
-Here, we'll generate counts for each of the genes that we mapped our reads too.
+Finally, we'll generate counts for each of the genes that we mapped our reads too.
 The final product will be a list of genes and their counts.
-We will do this using htseq-count.
+We will do this using `htseq-count`.
-### Download Gene Annotations (if not done so already from the mapping step)
+### Download Gene Annotations
 Follow the steps in _Obtaining Reference Genome and Gene Annotations_ under _4.
 Mapping_.

 ### Installing htseq-count